google/grr-doc/installing-grr-server/from-release-deb.md

 # Installing from a release server deb (recommended)

 This is the recommended way of installing the GRR server components.
-GRR server debs are built for Ubuntu 18.04 Bionic (x86-64).
+GRR server debs are built for Ubuntu 22.04 Jammy (x86-64).
 They may install on Debian or other Ubuntu versions, but compatibility is not guaranteed.

 1. MySQL is GRR's default database backend, and should be up and running